Pakistan Coast Guards: Headquarters and Battalions

+In addition to land based troops, the Coast Guards also maintains a small fleet of patrol boats to perform its sea-borne duties, although the operations in deep water and dangerous undertaking are conducted by its counterpart Maritime Security Agency (MSA) of Pakistan Navy.

 Marine Wing

 Pakistan Coast Guards as a whole is spread all over to safeguard coastal belt of 1050 km as well as up to 12 NM Territorial Waters of Pakistan.
 Marine Wing of PCG is entrusted with the responsibility of 12 NM of territorial waters.
 The Marine Wing is based at Karachi and commanded by a commander of operation branch, seconded from Pakistan Navy.
 MW is equipped with Fast Patrol Crafts, lethal Interceptor Boats and other Utility Boats with latest equipment on board.
 MW has full facility to train its men in the relevant fields and able to conduct general and technical cadres.
 Marine Wing PCG has also established Search and Rescue Centre to safe the precious life in distress and to prevent property loss or damage.

 Mounted Infantry Troop

 AT Coy is based in Korangi with a Training Wing and is responsible for maintaining horses, camels and cattle for use in the field, as well as a dog section.
 It is commanded by a seconded captain from the Remount, Veterinary and Farm Corps (RV&FC) of the Army.
+The PCG battalions also have their own fleets of boats and of technicals.